 To ascertain the quality of the questionnaire, it was given to some experts in measurement and evaluation to assess its face and content validity.
-All corrections and comments made were adhered to before the copies of the questionnaire were administered.
+All corrections and comments made was adhered to before the questionnaire is administered.

 Reliability of the Research Instrument